 Compared to other chickens, Aseels do not appear as fluffy as other chickens.
 They often look lighter than other chickens, but let not their appearance fool you.
 Ironically, these chickens are heavier than they look.

-You can also tell that they are quite weighty from their long, slender faces and necks that are not covered by feathers.
+You can also tell they are quite weighty from their long, slender faces and necks that are not covered by feathers.
 Also, you can tell from their long and straight legs.

 Also read: Top large size chicken breeds